 REPETITIVE MOTIONS INVOLVING MICRO-TASKS Working on the computer or performing the same task on the assembly line day after day can strain muscles and tendons which may cause back pain, vision problems and carpal tunnel syndrome.
 TAKE ACTION: Employers should provide and employees should advocate for proper ergonomic equipment and training.
 Employees should be encouraged to take breaks and a job rotation schedule along with cross-training could be considered.

-“The goal of the Liberty Mutual Workplace Safety Index is to inform the national agenda on workplace safety by highlighting the direct costs of the most serious workplace accidents,” notes Dr. Ian Noy, Director, Liberty Mutual Research Institute for Safety.
-“Now in its 17th year, the study helps companies focus improvement efforts and resources on the most important areas.”
+“The goal of the Liberty Mutual Workplace Safety Index is to inform the national agenda on workplace safety by highlighting the direct costs of the most serious workplace accidents,” notes Dr. Ian Noy, Director, Liberty Mutual Research Institute for Safety. “[This] study helps companies focus improvement efforts and resources on the most important areas.”

 To learn more about how Liberty Mutual collects data to compile this very important list, visit their website at libertymutualgroup.com.

 For even more information about common workplace injuries and how to avoid them, check out this great FitSmallBusiness article: 10 Most Common Workplace Injuries & How to Avoid Them.

 Need a fresh idea for a safety meeting topic?
 This top 10 list is a great place to start.
 Review the entire list if you have more time and encourage discussion about the potential hazards found in your own workplace that might fall into each category.
 Short on time?
 Pick any one from the top 10 list that applies to your current work environment and focus on ways management and employees can prevent injuries and keep workers safe.